In this guide to wire brushed wood floors you’ll see the pros and cons, wood floor types, and tips for how to clean and wire brush hardwood flooring.

 The advantage of wire-brushed engineered types of hardwood floors is that you have a wide array of choices, and they are mostly cheaper than your solid hardwood floors.
 Wide planks and longer spans are also possible with engineered hardwood, which is a popular wood flooring choice for interiors.

-Are Wire Brushed Flooring Hard To Clean?
+Are Rough-Hewn Wood Flooring Hard to Clean?

 This means that dust and dirt will collect in the tiny crevices.
 To make sure you get all of the dirt, you’ll have to do a slightly more involved sweeping job.
 Your best bet might be mopping instead.